polyipseity/information/general/serviceable available market.md

 ## importance

-SAM can be treated as a {{medium-term goal, which may be realized if your company is good enough}}.
+SAM can be treated as a {@{medium-term goal, which may be realized if your company is good enough}@}.

 ## references